As of November 2018, the PROFISH trust fund is now part of the World Bank's Program for the Blue Economy (PROBLUE) umbrella program.

 Governance of fisheries and aquaculture has been weak around the world, and this has resulted in an excess of capacity in the fishing industry, overfishing‚ and a vast loss of economic returns.
 Fish products have also become the object of extensive international trade‚ mostly from poor countries to wealthier ones.
-There is a substantial opportunity to improve livelihoods by capturing the "Sunken Billions"—or the capture fishery losses that are estimated to amount to $50 billion annually—and increasing the supply from aquaculture systems.
+There is a substantial opportunity to improve livelihoods by capturing the "Sunken Billions"—or the forgone economic benefits of capture fisheries, estimated in the $80 billion range annually—and increasing the supply from aquaculture systems.
 Capitalizing on this opportunity can improve food and nutrition security for hundreds of millions of people.
 It can also increase our ability to adapt to climate change.

 Who We Are

-The mission of PROFISH is to promote and facilitate the contribution that fisheries and aquaculture can make to sustainable economic growth‚ better nutrition‚ economic opportunities for women‚ and poverty reduction.
+The mission of PROFISH is to promote and facilitate the contribution that fisheries and aquaculture can make to poverty reduction, sustainable economic growth‚ better nutrition and economic opportunities for women.

 What We Do

 - Designing and implementing good governance systems through World Bank investments and international partnerships; and

 - Providing information‚ knowledge products and expertise to help ensure that fisheries and aquaculture create sustainable wealth and reduce poverty.

 Poor governance and environmental degradation of fisheries habitats are primary causes of overexploited‚ unsustainable fisheries and poverty in fishery-dependent communities.
 Improved governance can result in sustainable improvements in communities, ecosystems, and economies.